-Being an Emergency Room pediatrician, I am constantly being asked by my patient’s moms, friends, and family who I recommend as a pediatrician – as well as how I picked my own child’s doctor.
-Well to be completely honest, happening upon my own pediatrician kind of came organically.
+Being an ER pediatrician, I am constantly being asked by my patients’ moms, friends, and family who I recommend as a pediatrician – as well as how I picked my own child’s doctor.
+Well, to be completely honest, happening upon my own pediatrician kind of came organically.
 But there are tips I can share with you on how to choose the best pediatrician to fit your family’s needs.

 How to Choose a Pediatrician